What Is Self-Service BI & What Are Its Benefits?

 As stated in the 2020 Self-Service Business Intelligence Market Study by the Dresner Advisory Services, self-service BI is considered the 6th most important among all technologies and initiatives strategies to Business Intelligence and is deemed as essential to enterprises today.

 Why?
 The digital workplace management software is a combination of various tools and technologies needed to effectively run your team and achieve success from anywhere, anytime in a secured environment.
 Having a self-service BI solution is very helpful and advantageous but imagine having it in the context with all of your digital assets and productivity tools in one place – your usefulness and results will skyrocket!

 Some of the self-service benefits for businesses include:

 Improves the Decision-Making Process

-The primary mission of BI is helping organizations streamline their businesses by connecting people to the data they need to make important decisions.
+The primary mission of BI is to help organizations streamline their businesses by connecting people to the data they need to make important decisions.

 With self-service BI users no longer need to waste time trying to analyze spreadsheets to source their data and make gut-based decisions, but instead have more time to focus on it.
 Its dashboards, reports, and visualizations bring effortlessness and effectiveness to the decision-making process and make the decisions better, smarter, and most importantly data-driven.